derkork/godot-statecharts/manual/manual.md

 - _Initial state_ - this property determines which child state will be activated when the compound state is entered directly.
 You can always activate a child state by explicitly transitioning to it.
 If you do not set an initial state then no child state will be activated and an error will be printed to the console.

 <img src="compound_state.png" width="400" alt="Compound state properties">

+Compound states have two signals in addition to the signals that all states have, which allow you to run common code whenever a child state of the compound state is entered/exited:

+- `child_state_entered()` - called when any child state is entered.
+- `child_state_exited()` - called when any child state is exited.

 #### Parallel states